 - WiFi – see “Airport WiFi/Internet” above.

 - Baby Care Facilities – Mamava Suites featuring a bench, fold down table, outlets for charging and a door which locks are available in Terminals A-West, the B/C Connector and Terminal F. Rates: Free.
 Nursing mothers also receive 30 free minutes at the Minute Suites (airside walkway, between Terminals B and A-East).
-Nursing mothers can also use one of the 42 Companion Care or Family restrooms located throughout the landside and airside areas of the terminals.
+There are also 42 Companion Care or Family restrooms located throughout the landside and airside areas of the terminals.

 - Children’s Play Areas – When you want to ensure your kids burn off all their energy before their flight, take them to the children’s play area.
 The “Ready For Take-Off” children’s play area features aviation-themed climbing toys and play area.
 Location: Terminal A-East.

 Food & Drinks

 - Food & Drinks – Most food concessions throughout the airport operate with varying schedules.
 Au Bon Pain (Terminal C) is open 24 hours.
 The airport has a “Street Pricing” policy, which means that the prices at the airport are the same as out on the street.
 There are 5 locations of Good 2 Go which sells fresh salads, sandwiches, etc.

 - Information Desk – Information desks are located throughout the airport.
 These locations are open 24 hours: Terminal A – East, Airside and Landside • Terminal B, Airside • Terminal E, Landside.
 You can also look for airport ambassadors around the airport for assistance.

 - Hospitality Program – If you are stranded at the Philadelphia Airport as a result of an emergency or weather delay that results in flight cancellations, the Airport’s Hospitality Program provides passengers with hotel and ground transportation information as well as snacks, pillows, blankets and other comfort items.